“In the world of infinite choice, context – not content – is king” – Chris Anderson

 Before the age of the internet, information was almost proprietary.
-Learning was pushed to the learner and thereby content-centred courses were the norm.
+Therefore, learning was pushed to the learner and thereby content-centered courses were the norm.
 Given the easy accessibility of information today, content no longer remains as prized a commodity.
 We can thank the Google effect for this.
-With content-centred learning plans becoming obsolete, eLearning providers have to now focus on what matters most today—context.
+With content-centered learning plans becoming obsolete, eLearning providers have to now focus on what matters most today—context.

 With the help of context, eLearning providers can help the learners make connections between concepts and learning objectives, help them draw conclusions and relate them to their own experience and the real world.
 The problem with content-based learning is that it is abstract.
 And abstract learning cannot be transferred to different situations and it cannot be applied in the performance of different tasks.